 is adjustable from within the game, which is welcome.

 - VII.
 Eighty hours to find the six orbs, before the altar (but remember,

 there is no way to pause the game).
-I'm feeling the same way about this
+About 113 hours in, after reassembling

 - VIII.
 I have the Edition of Light release, and the Japanese Square